hwang595/ps_pytorch/README.md

 ```
 to install all depdencies needed.
 ### Single Machine:
+Altough this project focuses on implementing PS in PyTorch, we do provide single machine version to measure scalability of this implementation.
 ```
 python single_machine.py --dataset=MNIST/Cifar10 --network=LeNet/Resnet --batch-size=${BATCH_SIZE}
 ```
 ### Cluster Setup:
+For running on distributed cluster, the first thing you need do is to launch AWS EC2 instances.
 #### Launching Instances:
-The first thing you need do is to launch AWS EC2 instances.
 [This script](https://github.com/hwang595/ps_pytorch/tree/master/tools) helps you to launch EC2 instances automatically, but before running this script, you should follow [the instruction](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to setup AWS CLI on your local machine.
 After that, please edit this part in `./tools/pytorch_ec2.py`
 ``` python
 cfg = Cfg({